electricimp/QL720NW/README.markdown

 ```

 ### setOrientation(*orientation*)
-The *setOrientation* method sets the orientation of the printed text to landscape or portrait.
-This method takes one required parameter *orientation*, a class constant.
+The *setOrientation* method sets the orientation of the printed text.
+This method takes one required parameter *orientation*, a class constant LANDSCAPE or PORTRAIT.

 ```squirrel
 // set to landscape mode